 His wound got worse.
-On a morning where she was able to feed the cats a bit later, which meant the sun was starting to come up, she got a good look at the wound.
+On a morning when she was able to feed the cats a bit later, which meant the sun was starting to come up, she got a good look at the wound.
 He needed help ASAP.

 The next morning, she was able to push him into a cat carrier.
-I set him up in the cat playpen in the garage and starting calling vets in my area for an appointment, as my vet was closed that day.
+I set him up in the cat playpen in the garage and started calling vets in my area for an appointment, as my vet was closed that day.

 I found a vet that could see him.
-But, unfortunately, his wound was quite large on his neck (it was large and disturbing, so not posting a picture of it).
+But unfortunately, his wound was quite large on his neck (it was large and disturbing, so not posting a picture of it).
 And he tested positive for FIV, and the wound was infected (it had a strong smell).

 The vet recommended euthanasia for Muffin.
-The chances of a successful recovery were extremely low due to the FIV and location and size of the wound.
+The chances of a successful recovery were extremely low due to the FIV and the location and size of the wound.
 He was dehydrated too.
 It was like his body was already starting to shut down.